Evaluation trees for proposition algebra: Conclusions

-In Section~\ref{sec:rp} we define repetition-proof valuation congruence $=_\rpse$ on $\PS$ by $P=_\rpse Q$ if, and only if $\rpse(P)=\rpse(Q)$, where $\rpse(P)=\rpt(se(P))$ and $\rpt$ is a transformation function on evaluation trees.
+In \S\ref{sec:rp} we define repetition-proof valuation congruence $=_\rpse$ on $\PS$ by $P=_\rpse Q$ if, and only if, $\rpse(P)=\rpse(Q)$, where $\rpse(P)=\rpt(se(P))$ and $\rpt$ is a transformation function on evaluation trees.
 It is obvious that this transformation is ``natural'', given the axiom schemes $\eqref{CPrp1}$ and \eqref{CPrp2} that are characteristic for $\CPrp$.
 The equivalence on $\PS$ that we want to prove is

 by which $=_\rpse$ coincides with ``repetition-proof valuation congruence as defined in~\cite{BP10}'' because both are axiomatized by $\CPrp$ (see \cite[Thm.6.3]{BP10}).
-However, equivalence~\eqref{finaleq} implies that $=_\rpse$ is a \emph{congruence} relation on \PS\ and we could not find a direct proof of this fact.
-We chose to simulate the transformation $\rpse$ by the transformation $\rpbf$ on conditional statements and to prove that the resulting equivalence relation $=_\rpbf$ is a congruence axiomatized by $\CPrp$.
-This is Theorem~\ref{thm:3.11}, the proof of which depends on~\cite[Thm.6.3]{BP10}) \emph{and} on Theorem~\ref{thm:3.9}, that is,
+So, by equivalence~\eqref{finaleq}, $=_\rpse$ is a \emph{congruence} relation on \PS.
+However, we could not find a direct proof of this fact and we chose to simulate the transformation $\rpse$ by the transformation $\rpbf$ on conditional statements, and to prove that the associated equivalence relation $=_\rpbf$ is axiomatized by $\CPrp$, and is hence a congruence.
+This is Theorem~\ref{thm:3.11}, the proof of which depends on~\cite[Thm.6.3]{BP10}\footnote{ This theorem requires that $|A|>1$, and so does the HMA approach in~\cite{HMA}.} \emph{and} on Theorem~\ref{thm:3.9}, that is,

-In order to prove equivalence~\eqref{finaleq} (which is Theorem~\ref{thm:3.17}), it is thus sufficient to prove that $=_\rpbf$ and $=_\rpse$ coincide, and this is Proposition~\ref{prop:3.16}.
+In order to prove~\eqref{finaleq} (which is Theorem~\ref{thm:3.17}), it is thus sufficient to prove that $=_\rpbf$ and $=_\rpse$ coincide, and this is Proposition~\ref{prop:3.16}.
+Although it remains a challenge to find a direct and elegant proof of equivalence~\eqref{finaleq}, we can conclude that repetition-proof evaluation trees and the valuation congruence $=_\rpse$ provide a full-fledged, simple and elegant semantics for $\CPrp$.

-The structure of our proofs on the axiomatizations of the other valuation congruences that we consider is very similar, although the case for static valuation congruence requires a slightly more complex proof (below we return to this point).
+The structure of our completeness proofs of the axiomatizations for the other valuation congruences is very similar, although the case for static valuation congruence requires a slightly more complex proof (below we return to this point).
 Moreover, these axiomatizations are incremental: the axiom systems $\CPrp$ up to and including $\CPstat$ all share the axioms of \CP, and each succeeding system is defined by the addition of either one or two axioms, in most cases making previously added axiom(s) redundant.
 Given some $\sigma\in\Au$, this implies that in $\PSf{\ALPHA(\sigma)}$,